resampling-stats/resampling-with/source/preface_third.md

 get some freedom to say good things about the earlier editions.
 We get to praise a version of our own book.
 We will do that, in the next section.
-In the rest of the preface, we will say what we have changed, and why, and say a little about where this book sits in your learning and teaching about data analysis and statistics.
+In the rest of the preface, we will say what we have changed, and why, and say a little about where this book fits into your learning and teaching about data analysis and statistics.

 ## What Simon saw